The Fashion Fund

 The Fashion Fund is a Hulu web series that originally aired in 2011.
 The show was restarted in 2014 on Ovation TV.

 History

 On Ovation TV, it began on January 22, 2014, with Anna Wintour stars in The Fashion Fund, a documentary about the CFDA/Vogue Fashion Fund competition.
 The Fashion Fund was a Hulu web series in 2011.
-The Fashion Fund will feature Diane von Furstenberg, designer and Council of Fashion Designers of America president; Jenna Lyons, J. Crew president; Andrew Rosen, Theory cofounder and chief executive officer; and Ken Downing, fashion director and senior vice present of Neiman Marcus.
+The show featured Diane von Furstenberg, designer and Council of Fashion Designers of America president; Jenna Lyons, J. Crew president; Andrew Rosen, Theory cofounder and chief executive officer; and Ken Downing, fashion director and senior vice present of Neiman Marcus.

 The series premiered on June 10, 2015, in Australia on Bio.

 The season 3, with 10 episodes, was shown on Amazon Prime in 2016.